carpentries/docs.carpentries.org/source/resources/curriculum/lesson-pilots.md

 It is also important to gather information about the lesson while it is being taught.
 Check [the Lesson Life Cycle chapter of The Carpentries Curriculum Development Handbook](https://cdh.carpentries.org/the-lesson-life-cycle.html#field-testing-alpha-stage) for a list of things to take note of during the pilot workshop.
-We recommend assigning a specific person or people to keep track of these points (e.g. an Instructor or Helper).
+We recommend assigning a specific person or people to keep track of these points (e.g. an instructor or helper).
 You may find it helpful to make a copy of [the pilot observation notes template](https://codimd.carpentries.org/lesson-pilot-observation-notes-template) to use during the workshop.

 ## Information for Hosts